Updated on: October 1, 2023

-These “stages” are not static and overlap broadly.
-Financial institutions may be misused at any point in the money laundering process.
+These stages are not static and can overlap.
+Financial institutions can be exploited at any point in the money laundering process.

-As part of the Company’s AML Policy, the Company has established procedures to ensure that all clients’ identities are verified prior to receiving payout commissions as a contractor.
-Before opening a contractor account for an individual client, Five Percent Online Ltd. will require satisfactory documentary evidence of a client’s name, address, date of birth, and either but not limited to the following forms of identification:
+As part of the Company’s AML Policy, we have established procedures to verify the identity of all clients before they receive payout commissions as contractors.
+Before opening a contractor account for an individual client, Five Percent Online Ltd. will conduct a KYC (Know Your Customer) process, and require satisfactory documentary evidence of the client’s:

 – Passport or National ID